 It’s also a federal crime to use a computer to ship, transport, receive, distribute, or reproduce for distribution a depiction of a minor actually engaging in sexually explicit conduct, or any material that otherwise constitutes child pornography.
 It’s another federal crime to promote or solicit sexually explicit material involving a minor.
 (18 U.S.C. § § 2252, 2252A.)

 But federal prosecution of juveniles for sexting may be unlikely.
 The Federal Juvenile Delinquency Act (FJDA) generally provides that, where possible, juveniles should be prosecuted in state—not federal—courts.
 (18 U.S.C. § 5032.)

-It is a Class C misdemeanor to minors to send or receive sexts from other minors.
+It is a Class C misdemeanor for minors to send or receive sexts from other minors.
 Penalties may include a fine of up to $500.
-Penalties may increase for second and subsequent convictions or if the crime was part of cyber-bullying or other harassment.
+Penalties may increase for second and subsequent convictions or if the crime was part of cyberbullying or other harassment.

 An adult who sexts with a minor may be charged under one of several state laws mentioned above, depending on whether the adult sent, received, or solicited the sexts; and penalties increase if the adult distributed those images to others as child pornography.
 Penalties may include a fine of up to $10,000, up to 20 years in prison, or both.

 An adult punished for an offense involving sexting with a minor may be required, in addition to the fines and prison term described above, to register as a sex offender.
 And although it is less probable that a juvenile will have to register as a sex offender, it is a possibility that you should discuss with your attorney (described below).